 There’s nothing like making a real and tangible change in a company to keep someone invested its outcome.
 Just like any relationship, the one between you and your members will be nourished because of your insightful and beneficial exchanges.
 Your members will feel appreciated and needed if you’re genuinely influenced by their significant ideas.

-You could be working with an employee community or a customer community – all of these tips apply to these various communities, so see what areas work for your particular community and how well.
+The tips in this article apply to various types of communities.
 The key to choosing the right community engagement strategies is first understanding which stage of the online community lifecycle your community is currently in.
 Once you know that, then go ahead and implement the corresponding activities to really take your engagement to the next level.